What Is [Molicare Mobile 6 Drops](https://www.sleepsecurenights.com/molicare-pad-mini-booster-review/)?

 – Selected Boots stores and online

-Pricing varies but a pack of 14 in small or medium typically retails at £10–£16, depending on retailer and pack size.
-Larger packs (28 units) reduce the per-unit cost.
-Some families with children who have a diagnosed condition and are under continence team care may be eligible to receive continence products on the NHS — this is worth raising with your GP or continence nurse if applicable.
+Pricing varies, but a pack of 14 in small or medium typically costs between £10–£16, depending on retailer and pack size.
+Larger packs (28 units) offer a lower per-unit cost.
+Some families with children under continence care may be eligible for NHS provision — consult your GP or continence nurse.

-Molicare Mobile 6 Drops vs DryNites: A Direct Comparison
+## Molicare Mobile 6 Drops vs DryNites: A Comparison

 | **Stated absorbency** | ~800 ml | ~1,700 ml |